lumina-chan/binary_friendship_terminal/README.md

 Later that night:

-> "sooo yess m done at the end of day and I managed to send it to him <3<3"
+> "sooo yess m done at the end of day and I managed to send it <3<3"

 And then: